Age of the soul.

 Percentage age distribution of souls in society.

 As the chart above shows, the majority of the population today are young souls, oriented towards themselves, their own comfort, and success.
-Infant and old souls are the least.
+Infants and old souls are the least.

 Read the descriptions for each stage again.
 Do you already know how to recognize the age of your soul?